IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * Additional compensation for increased media queue delay and frame size variation when calculating target bitrate.

 * Changes in text on feedback.

+* Section on handling of systematic error in media encoder output bitrate removed as this is adressed in section Media Rate Control.

+* Added section Clock drift issues and remedies.